ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_watchdog/uz_watchdog.rst

    Second Window Timing Diagram.

 Instead of using a fixed amount of clock ticks for the second window (as can be seen with the previous constant).
-We have added in the last version two more constants that define the window size as a function of the UZ_PWM_FREQUENCY and Interrupt_ISR_freq_factor).
+We have added in the last version two more fields in the config structure to define the window size as a function of the IP frequency (AXI frequency) and the interval to watch in microseconds.

 .. _XWDTTB_SecondWindowConstants_v2: